-Under this category, the principal applicant is allowed to obtain residency for additional family members such as spouse, parents, and children.
+Under this category, the principal applicant is allowed to obtain residency for a spouse and children as dependents.

 There are four different subcategories for the investor option.
 This is a brief description of each of these categories.